-Another trick you can use to optimize your images for search engines is to use descriptive title and alt tags.
+Another trick you can use to optimize your images for search engines is to use a descriptive title and alt tags.
 These tags help search engines understand what your image is about.
-They also help users with visual impairment as their screen readers can read the alt and title tags to them.
+They also help users with visual impairment as their screen readers can read the alt text to them.

-WordPress allows you to add title and alt tags when you upload an image.
+WordPress allows you to easily add title and alt tags when you upload an image.